Key Takeaways

 Do tree service businesses need pollution liability coverage?

-If you apply pesticides, herbicides, fertilizers, or deep-root treatments, standard GL typically excludes chemical drift, misapplication, and spill cleanup.
-NIP Group's TreePro program lists pesticide and herbicide applicator coverage, limited jobsite pollution, and auto pollution broadened coverage as tree-care-specific options.
-Chemical application changes the account.
+If you apply pesticides, herbicides, fertilizers, or deep-root treatments, standard general liability typically excludes chemical drift, misapplication, and spill cleanup.
+Specialized tree-care programs offer pesticide and herbicide applicator coverage, limited jobsite pollution, and auto pollution broadened coverage.
+Chemical application changes how carriers underwrite the account.

 What limits do contracts usually require for tree service work?

 Requirements vary by customer.
-A Santa Cruz County tree maintenance contract required $1M combined single limit GL, $500K combined single limit auto liability, and statutory workers compensation.
-Commercial property managers and GCs often ask for $1M per occurrence and $2M aggregate GL with additional insured, primary and noncontributory, and waiver of subrogation endorsements.
+A Santa Cruz County tree maintenance contract required $1M combined single limit general liability, $500K combined single limit auto liability, and statutory workers compensation.
+Commercial property managers and general contractors often ask for $1M per occurrence and $2M aggregate general liability with additional insured, primary and noncontributory, and waiver of subrogation endorsements.

 Can a one-person tree service get insurance without employees?

 Yes.
 A solo operator still needs general liability and commercial auto at minimum.
-Workers compensation requirements vary by state — some states require it even for sole proprietors in high-risk trades.
-Progressive notes that high-risk industries may require workers comp even for independent contractors and sole proprietorships.
+Workers compensation requirements vary by state.
+Some states require it even for sole proprietors in high-risk trades like tree work.

 What happens when a tree service carrier non-renews the policy?

-Non-renewal usually means the carrier decided the account no longer fits its risk criteria — often after claims, a class-code change, or new height/equipment exposure.
+Non-renewal usually means the carrier decided the account no longer fits its underwriting criteria, often after claims, a class-code change, or new height or equipment exposure.
 You need to find a new carrier before the policy expires.
 Program markets and excess-and-surplus carriers write tree service accounts that standard markets decline.
 Submit your loss runs and current details to compare options.